 You read that right; just get up and go.
 That’s the trick.
 All these goals and resolutions are fine and dandy.
 Many of them can be significant and truly important.
 But most of them aren’t worth the paper on which they’re written.
 We often talk about the discipline, dedication, and accountability that’s needed to achieve the goals, but if you don’t start, those things don’t matter either.
 The most important piece of the puzzle is…STARTING!
 Get up go do something.
 Take that first step, and the rest will more easily fall into place.
 Stop wasting time by comparing yourself to others, or even by looking back on what you didn’t do last year.
 The hardest (but best) step to achieving the life you have always wanted is simply beginning!

 Since this is a financial blog, we’ll focus on the financial resolutions so many people make.
 They really aren’t that much different than any other resolution.
 You want to change, to accomplish something, to gain financial freedom.
 However you phrase it, you want a different financial future than what you’re experiencing now.
 To accomplish any of that, you have to start something, and we’d like to make that easy.
 If you take the first step, it will be easier to take the second step; those two steps make the third easier, and the pattern continues.
 Discipline and dedication are great concepts, but they’re too broad to be helpful.
 Everyone with goals will say they are dedicated to the goal and that they want to be disciplined.
 But what does that mean?
 Can you honestly tell yourself what discipline and dedication really mean without talking about the steps you’ll take?
 And so we argue that the first step is the most important.
 Get up and go means to take the first step.
-Here are some very realistic first steps which will help no matter what your financial goal is.
+Here are some very realistic first steps which will help you accomplish that New Year’s Resolution.